threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_admin.md

 ![admin_list](./img/admin_list.png)

-The user could also choose to use between multiple identities as long as that identity is registered from the 3Bot connect app.
+The user could also choose to use between multiple identities as long as that identity is registered from the 3Bot Connect App.
 This could be done in the `Settings`as well.
 ![identity_list](./img/identity_list.png)